Petar Kružić

-Petar Kružić (died 1537) was a Croatian knez, captain, soldier and defender of Klis, and the captain of Senj.
+Petar Kružić (16 October 1491 – 12 March 1537) was a Croatian knez, captain, soldier and defender of Klis, and the captain of Senj.

-In the early 16th century Petar Kružić (knez of Klis) defended the Klis Fortress against Turk invasion.
-He died in 1537 trying to break yet another siege of the Turks.
+In the early 16th century Petar Kružić (knez of Klis) defended the Klis Fortress against Turkish invasion.
+He died in 1537 trying to break yet another siege by the Ottomans.
 After his death, the Klis defenders agreed to give the fortress to the Ottomans in exchange for their women, children and their own lives.
 In this way, the Ottomans finally conquered the Klis Fortress after almost two and a half decades of its successful defense.

 Origin

 He was a native of Krug in Nebljuh, a district of the same-titled tribe in the župa of Lapac in Lika.
 However, later chroniclers, and historians, mostly for local patriotic reasons, tried to appropriate and present him as one of their countrymen because he enjoyed incredible popularity as an anti-Ottoman fighter, especially in the areas from which Klis defenders came (Poljica).